acingraham/AboutWebCourse/README.md

    2. What if you have questions before then?

  6. Quiz to complete
    1. We won't be giving out grades or sharing scores.
-This is solely a way for you to test your own understanding of the material
+This is solely a way for you to test your own understanding of the material.
+   X Attributes go in the
+   - Metadata typically goes in the
+   - Visible content typically goes in the
+   - Our HTML documents will always start with
+   - Which of these elements when clicked will take you to Google
+   - HTML is responsible for
+   - CSS is responsible for
+   - JavaScript is responsible for
+   - Which of these will cause the kitty.jpg image to be displayed?
+   - Comments
+   - One way to open the Chrome Developer Tools is to right-click and select
+   - If the start tag to an element is <example>, what would the end tag look like?
+   - All elements have a start tag and an end tag

  7. If you'd like to continue learning prior to the next class, consider these resources

+ 8. Fill out survey
+   1. What do you think of the screencast format?
+   2. HipChat Room - Does this work for you?
+   x.
+General feedback and suggestions.
+Be honest!
+We want to make this as good as possible!

 ##### In-class (Tuesday, June 23rd)